therootcompany/libauth.js/plugins/magic/README.md

 # @libauth/magic

-"Magic Link" a.k.a.
-"Second Factor" Sign In for LibAuth.js
+"Magic Link" Sign In for LibAuth.js (for Email links & SMS codes)

+Also known as _Challenge-Response_ or _Second Factor_ authentication - meaning
+you can send the answer to the challenge however you like.

-Note: We're against 🚫 🧙‍♂️ wizardry, in general.
+Note: We're against 🚫 🧙‍♂️ wizardry.
 "Magic Link" is a technical term referring to the UX pattern used by Medium, Slack, and many others.

 ## Install